acli/new_clock/README.md

 Status
 ------
-This is still a work-in-progress but is already usable, although it requires running many copies of mpv at the same time, which can potentially be a problem.
+This is still a work-in-progress but is already usable.
-The current tested configuration is `method = synth` and `melody = whittington`.
+The current tested configuration is `method = synth` (the synth is only used for pre-generating sound files) with `mode = carillon`.

+All carillon melodies except the studies should work;
+this includes `westminster` (Westminster Quarters), `whittington` (traditional 8-bell Whittington chimes), and various melodies documented by Starmer (1907, 1910) including `whittington11` (the Bow version of Whittington chimes composed by Charles Villiers Stanford in 1905, as transcribed by Starmers, 1907, p.
+5).

+`cuckoo` mode should work but doesn’t quite work correctly;
+the cause is still to be found.

 At some point it should ultimately serve as the back-end of my genmon plugin that shows Chinese (and Hebrew) dates.

 Running
 -------
-The script currently only runs on a PulseAudio-based Linux (or similar) system.
+The script currently only runs on a PulseAudio-based Linux system.
 You also must have mpv and ffmpeg installed (see Dependencies below).

 If you’re not running directly from a git clone,